• Skip to primary navigation

 Notes

-When cutting the baguette, make sure the slices are not too thin or too thick.
-A crostini too thin may not support the topping and break, and a thick one won’t be easy to bite.
+When slicing the baguette, make sure the slices aren’t too thin or too thick.
+Thin slices may break under the weight of toppings, while thicker ones can be hard to bite.

-Crostini will be extra crispy if baked for 16 minutes.
-If you prefer a softer crostini, bake it for 12 to 14 minutes.
+For extra crispy crostini, bake for 16 minutes.
+If you prefer a softer texture, bake for 12 to 14 minutes.

 Nutrition